raymasaki/banger_gallery/README.md

 - Tooltip
 - Preloading and AJAX lazy loading
   - Before the image loads and fades in, each cover is represented by it's predominant hex value
+  - Images don't load in until user scrolls to that section

 ### Initial Tests
-- ~~Make a MEAN stack app that displays the top 20~~
+- Make a MEAN stack app that displays the top 20
-- ~~Make an app that runs the top 20 image URLs through the API and saves the analysis to the object~~
+- Make an app that runs the top 20 image URLs through the API and saves the analysis to the object
 - Use JSON data that has the analysis and run isotope on it
+- Create color rounding algorithm that updates the JSON data

 ### Technologies
 - MEAN Stack